Zambia - Data Protection Overview

 Zambia has enacted various pieces of legislation that provide for a safe, secure, and effective environment for the conduct and use of electronic communications.
 Data privacy and protection issues in Zambia are mainly regulated by the Electronic Communications and Transactions Act No. 4 of 2021 ('the ECT Act'), the Data Protection Act No. 3 of 2021 ('the Data Protection Act'), the Cyber Security and Cyber Crimes Act No. 2 of 2021 ('the CSCC Act'), and the Information and Communications Technologies Act No. 15 of 2009 ('the ICT Act').
 The stated legislation is comprehensive and provides for legal requirements for the communication of data messages, processing of personal information, recognition of authentication service providers, protection of critical databases, and domain name regulation.
 The legislation further has provisions that prohibit the interception of communications, the disclosure of stored communications, the unauthorised decryption of communications or release of a decryption key, and the disclosure of records or other information by the key holder.
 Furthermore, the legislation provides for rules relating to cyber inspections, cybercrimes, and the security of electronic communications.

-Notably, on 1 April 2021 the Commencement Orders for the Data Protection Act, the CSCC Act, and the ECT Act, were published in the Government Gazette as appointed by the Minister of Transport, Works, Supply and Communications ('the Minister') which caused the three Acts to enter into effect at that date that the Commencement Orders were published in line with Section 1 of the respective Acts.
+Notably, on 1 April 2021 the Commencement Order for the Data Protection Act, the Commencement Order for the CSCC Act, and the Commencement Order for the ECT Act, were published in the Government Gazette as appointed by the Minister of Transport, Works, Supply and Communications ('the Minister') which caused the three Acts to enter into effect at that date that the Commencement Orders were published in line with Section 1 of the respective Acts.

 The main legislations which will be addressed in this overview are as follows: